This article was written by Howard Cook, one of the founding members of the International Code Council committee that wrote Standard Plan A.

 Table 1 rates the earthquake resisting capacity of a half-inch bolt as being 820 lbs.
 According to the American Wood Council, whose tests are the basis of the current building code, the actual value is 1119 lbs.
 Plate washers and Mudsill Plates increase this.

 Similarly Table 1 gives the 5/8 bolt 1170 lbs. while the actual value is 1555 lbs.
 These actual higher values mean Standard Plan A means Standard Plan A is installing the wrong number of bolts, in this case too many which in turn increases cost.
-The values below were found using the connector calculator found on the American Wood Council website.

 This is the value for 1/2 inch bolts.